 - Number of Genie+ Rides Available

-- Disney World: 46 attractions on Genie+ among 4 parks (mixture of rides and shows)
+- Disney World: 60 attractions on Genie+ among 4 parks (mixture of rides, shows, and character greets)

 - Number of Individual Lightning Lane Rides Available